chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/experimental-features.md

 <!-- Commenting out until the icon issue is fixed in Edge Canary
 The **Experimental Web Platform features** \(![ExperimentalApis][ImageExperimentalApisIcon]\) icon displays the state of the **Experimental Web Platform features** flag.
 If the flag is turned on, the icon is highlighted.
 If the flag is turned off, the icon is not highlighted.
 To turn on \(or off\) the flag, either choose the icon or navigate to `edge://flags` and toggle the flag.   -->

-Hier sind weitere Ressourcen, die Ihnen bei der Optimierung Ihrer Website (oder App \) für Dual-Screen-Geräte helfen können:
+Hier sind weitere Ressourcen, die Ihnen bei der Optimierung Ihrer Website (oder App \) für Dual-Screen-Geräte helfen können.

 *   Weitere Informationen zur Web-Entwicklung auf Dual-Screen-Geräten finden Sie unter [Dual-Screen-Web-Erlebnisse][DualScreenWebIndex].
 *   Installieren Sie den [Surface Duo-Emulator][DualScreenAndroidUseEmulator].
 Sie unterscheidet sich vom Emulator in Microsoft Edge, emuliert das Surface Duo mit Android und ist in [Android Studio][AndroidDeveloperStudio]integriert.
 Wenn Sie weitere Informationen erhalten möchten, navigieren Sie zu [Surface Duo SDK][DualScreenAndroidGetDuoSdk].